rangle/ngCourse2/handout/a11y/key-concerns/visual-assistance.md

 ## Transcripts, Captions and Descriptions

-If there are audiovisual elements in the application such as video, sound effects or audio (ie. podcasts).
-These elements need related textual representations such as transcripts, captions or descriptions.
+Audiovisual elements in the application such as video, sound effects or audio (ie. podcasts) need related textual representations such as transcripts, captions or descriptions.